jaimetur/PhotoMigrator/help/04-google-takeout.md

 - The Takeout Processing can be configured with different settings, depending on the arguments used during the call to the Tool.

+- PhotoMigrator now recognizes two valid Google Takeout layouts:
+  1. the standard layout with year folders such as `Photos from 2024` / localized equivalents
+  2. an album-only layout with no year folders, as long as it finds:
+     - a localized `Google Photos` / `Google Fotos` container
+     - `archive_browser.html` in the parent `Takeout` level
+     - album-side `.json` metadata files inside album folders

+- When that second album-only layout is detected, PhotoMigrator automatically runs GPTH in `--fix` mode.
+You no longer need to force `--google-ignore-check-structure` manually just because the export does not contain year folders.

 - The whole process will do the following posible Steps (depending on which flag/arguments are enabled):

 ### Steps during Takeout Processing: